-In 2012, the holiday moved from March to April to coincide with UNESCO’s International Day of the Book.
-In 2012 and 2013, the holiday was celebrated in the United States.
-Over 50,000 people gave books to others on this day.
+In 2012, the day moved from March (which is still associated with children’s World Book Day) to April to coincide with UNESCO’s International Day of the Book.
+Then, in 2012 and 2013, the holiday grew and began to be celebrated in the United States.
+Over 50,000 people gave books to others on this day!

-The giveaway for these books has since helped bookstores sell more books and continue their businesses.
+The giveaway for these books has helped bookstores sell more books and continue their businesses.
 Volunteers go around their local communities and give away books, encouraging others to read and grow in their knowledge of the world.

 How to Celebrate World Book Night